step-security/github-actions-goat/docs/TamperingDuringBuild.md

 ### event-stream incident

 A malicious package `flatmap-stream` was added as a direct dependency of the `event-stream` package by a new maintainer in September 2018.
 While the `event-stream` package was widely used, the malicious code targeted a specific software - [BitPay](https://github.com/bitpay/wallet/issues/9346).
+During the build process, the malicious package injects code into the ReedSolomonDecoder.js file [by modifying the file on disk](https://dl.acm.org/doi/pdf/10.1145/3517208.3523753).
 In the hijacked versions of BitPay Copay app, the malicious code steals wallet keys and exfiltrates them to the attacker's endpoint.
-As discussed in the [BitPay GitHub thread](https://github.com/bitpay/wallet/issues/9346) one way to find such targeted attacks is to monitor network traffic while running unit and integration tests.